Soy Beeswax Jar Candles

-3. If you are adding colour, add at this stage by dropping in bits of crayon or wax dye until you are happy with the look keeping in mind it will be lighter and more opaque when dry.
-But if you prefer a more natural looking candle then the 25% beeswax will add a beautiful warm honey colour to the candles with no artificial color needed.
+3. If you are adding color, do so at this stage by dropping in bits of crayon or wax dye until you are happy with the look, keeping in mind it will be lighter and more opaque when dry.
+But if you prefer a more natural-looking candle, then the 25% beeswax will add a beautiful warm honey color to the candles with no artificial color needed.

 4. When the wax reaches 140°F* it’s time to add the fragrance.
 The 25% beeswax won’t go a long way in providing much fragrance (you’d need a lot more beeswax to get that gorgeous honey aroma) so if you want your candles scented add fragrance to the wax using natural scents.